Opam 104: Sharing Your Code

 fpath 0.7.3 File system paths for OCaml

-package dev pinned to version dev at file:///home/developer/project/
+heloer dev pinned to version dev at file:///home/developer/helloer/

 ocaml 5.3.0 The OCaml compiler (virtual package)